 When your teen (or another member of your family) passes their learner’s permit test, your insurance provider isn’t notified in any way.
 You must contact your insurance company yourself and let it know that someone on your policy now has their permit and will be driving your vehicle for practice.

-While there is no special insurance coverage for permit drivers, your agent or insurance company will be able to discuss what to expect and possible discounts once they get a driver’s license and you add them to your car insurance policy as a fully licensed new driver.
+There is no special insurance coverage for permit drivers.
+However, an agent or insurance company will be able to discuss what to expect and possible discounts once a permit driver gets a driver’s license, thereby becoming eligible as a fully licensed new driver on a car insurance policy.
 Drivers under the age of 25 face higher premiums, so adding your teenage driver to the family auto policy will save you (and them) the most money by granting you access to multi-driver discounts.

 Remember, Insurify allows you to build your dream policy and compare the cheapest quotes for you and the permit drivers on your insurance plan.
 You can even unlock discounts that are available to you and your permit driver (more on that below)!